 The Family Justice Bill sought to make provision for the enforcement of Child Arrangement Orders, including times within which enforcement action must take place.
 The Bill had its first reading on 28 March 2017; however as a General Election has now been called and Parliament will be dissolved from 3 May 2017, the Bill falls and no further action will be taken.
 Regardless of this, it is likely that some will consider that a new approach is needed, and it is likely that further reforms will be suggested in the near future.

 An application for enforcement is not the only option available to a party who has been prevented from spending time with their children as set out in a court order.
 They could consider mediation or other alternative dispute resolution methods.
-Therefore, if you find yourself still having difficulties in exercising contact with your children, despite there being an order, contact Rebecca Gladwin today on 01908 304560 or speak to another member of our team of specialist family solicitors to discuss the different options available to you.
+Therefore, if you find yourself still having difficulties in exercising contact with your children, despite there being an order, contact our Family Law team today on 0330 0945 500, email email@example.com or complete our sOnline Contact Form and we'll get back to you.